 What's the trick to wearing hearing aids and glasses?

 First, speak with your audiologist and find the perfect hearing instrument for you.
-The days of your grandpa's hearing aids are gone and with so many options on the market, it can be exciting to find modern, sleek devices but also overwhelming and confusing.
+The days of your grandpa's hearing aids are gone and with so many options on the market, it can be exciting to find modern, sleek devices but without an expert on your side, it can also overwhelming and confusing.

 Next, follow these top tips from the hearing professionals: